-When Whistles announced the launch of its wedding dress collection, I felt miffed that I'd already bought my bridal dream ticket a year ago… and that my ceremony is still not until June.
+When Whistles announced the launch of its wedding dress collection last year, I felt miffed that I'd already bought my bridal dream ticket a year ago… and that my ceremony is still not until June.
 Knowing that I'm a super-fan of Whistles' regular frocks (it has so many best sellers it's hard to keep up) and that I'm a low-key bride who'd love nothing more than to spend the budget on something other than one really expensive dress… well, the offering seemed too good to be true.
 And perhaps a little late for me.
 But not too late for you.

 They seemed so good, in fact, that I thought it only sensible to try them on for size.
 Considering that the team told me the sign up to the private fittings at the St Christopher's Place store that notched up 50 appointments on launch day alone and that 70% of women who have visited since have left with a Whistles dress in hand, all signs point towards a big, fat "I do."

 Keep reading to see what I thought of each of Whistles's wedding dresses (and one jumpsuit)…